bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app/index.md

    ![](https://files.nuclino.com/files/e7f54815-218d-4496-822a-fad40dd27caa/icon.jpg)
 3. Click **Choose Image and Proceed**.
 4. Continue with setting up a [webhook](https:///webhooks/index/).

-Your first personalized build has been kicked off.
-Check it out on your build's page.

 You can always change an app icon if you go to the Settings tab of your app and click the **+** on the **APP ICON**.